 "I don't understand what you're saying," you said to me.

 A 500 word kinetic (no-choice) visual novel made for Neo-Twiny Jam 2024.
 There are no endings.
+Part 1 of 3 but can be played without the context of the next games Chimera Baloney and Translucent Trails.

 Content Warning: references to self-harm and self-loathing.
 Please take care of yourself.